blouyakis/emt_basic/module_4_test.md

 ### Q49 🟡
 **Front**
-57-y-o multiple screwdriver chest stabs.
-After occlusive dressings you should:
+A 57-year-old male was stabbed multiple times in his anterior right chest wall with a screwdriver.
+He tells you he has pain and difficulty breathing.
+You should apply occlusive dressings and:
 • Right lateral position • Assist ventilations • **Auscultate lung sounds** • Board & collar

 **Back**